vpoluyaktov/gochess-board/server/assets/js/test/README.md

 **Note:** 2 tests are pending (skipped) as they test edge cases in variant display that will be addressed in a future update.

+### CodeMirror Integration Tests (codemirror-integration-tests.js)

+#### 1. Text Content Management
+- ✓ Set and get text content (setValue/getValue)
+- ✓ Count lines correctly (lineCount)
+- ✓ Handle empty content
+- ✓ Get individual lines (getLine)

+#### 2. Text Marking and Highlighting
+- ✓ Create text marks (markText)
+- ✓ Clear individual marks (mark.clear)
+- ✓ Clear all marks (getAllMarks)
+- ✓ Support multiple marks on same line

+#### 3. Scrolling Behavior
+- ✓ Scroll to specific position (scrollIntoView)
+- ✓ Scroll to bottom when at end of game

+#### 4. Event Handling
+- ✓ Register paste event handler
+- ✓ Register beforeChange event handler
+- ✓ Access wrapper element for click handling

+#### 5. Coordinate Conversion
+- ✓ Convert mouse coordinates to character position (coordsChar)

+#### 6. Integration with updateMoveHistoryDisplay
+- ✓ Update editor content when move history changes
+- ✓ Clear editor when move history is empty
+- ✓ Skip update if content is unchanged

+#### 7. Integration with highlightCurrentMove
+- ✓ Highlight current move
+- ✓ Clear previous highlights before adding new one
+- ✓ No highlight when at start position
+- ✓ Handle highlighting at end of game

+#### 8. PGN Paste Handling
+- ✓ Handle paste event structure

+#### 9. Read-only Enforcement
+- ✓ Register beforeChange handler to prevent edits

+**Purpose:** These tests ensure all CodeMirror API calls used in the application are properly abstracted and will help identify breaking changes when migrating to CodeMirror 6.

 ## Test Structure